dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/definition-of-ready.md

 Question: What is a key component of the Definition of Ready (DoR) in Agile project management?
 A: Well-defined acceptance criteria for the user story
-B: A finalized project budget
+B: A finalized project budget and resource allocation
-C: Allocation of office space for the team
+C: Allocation of office space for the team members
 D: A detailed project timeline
 Answer: A
 Explanation: A key component of the Definition of Ready (DoR) is having well-defined acceptance criteria for the user story, which outlines the conditions that the solution must satisfy.

 Question: How does the Definition of Ready (DoR) contribute to risk mitigation in a project?
-A: By ensuring high returns on investment
+A: By ensuring high returns on investment (ROI) for the project
 B: By confirming all criteria are met before work begins
 C: By assigning tasks to the most skilled team members
 D: By creating a detailed marketing plan